GMMan/st-link-hack/upgrade/upgrade.md

 The bootloader handles the DFU command set for updating ST-Link over USB, and also boots the application.
 Additionally, the readout protection is enabled here.
 The bootloader does not ship with any ST-Link upgrades, so to obtain it you must dump a copy from an existing ST-Link.
-At `0x100` from the beginning of the bootloader is a tag that identifies it as a valid bootloader, and includes three fields: the magic value `0xa7a53c15`, the hardware version number, and a pointer to the entry point for rebooting to bootloader.
+For ST-Link/V2-1 and later, at `0x100` from the beginning of the bootloader is a tag that identifies it as a valid bootloader, and includes three fields: the magic value `0x47a53c15`, the hardware version number, and a pointer to the entry point for rebooting to bootloader.

 ### Configuration area